 1891 – 1906

 After a simple logo, the Dr. Pepper trademark has a very complex one.
-It contains many small details that show the main essence of the product: its quality, safety, reliability, uniqueness, and usefulness.
-To this end, the designers depicted a massive anvil on the emblem so the beholder would not doubt that there was iron.
+It contains many small details that showcase the product’s essence: quality, safety, reliability, uniqueness, and usefulness.
+To this end, the designers depicted a massive anvil on the emblem so that the beholder would not doubt the presence of iron.
 And at the top, they placed an arched inscription, “Wheat end Iron.”
 The central part is surrounded by a wreath of wheat, tied at the bottom with a thin ribbon.
 The text with the title is in a large capital font with curly serifs in the form of dots.

 1906 – 1911

 The logo reverted to the 1885 design.
 It consists of a handwritten line with the name, where the letters are connected in a single chain.
-But another row appeared at the bottom – with the phrase “Trade Mark,” typed in printed characters, thin and chopped.
+But another row appeared at the bottom with the phrase “Trade Mark,” in printed, thin, chopped characters.

 1911 – 1923

 Later, designers simplified the lettering by removing the spiral elements.
 The word “Drink” appeared in the upper right corner.
 At the bottom, the phrase “TRADEMARK” was added, divided into two parts by long legs “pp.” The slogan has changed to “KING OF BEVERAGES.”
-At the same time, the official version of the logo was black and white.
+At the same time, the official logo was black-and-white.

 1923 – 1926

-The capital “D” and “P” are distinctly similar to each other, and the rest of the inscriptions are more compact than before.
+The capital “D” and “P” are distinctly similar, and the rest of the inscriptions are more compact than before.
 They are maximally simplified and moved to each other.
-At the same time, the lines of the letters became wider, which added boldness to them.
-The word “Drink” disappeared, and at the same time, the slogan “Good for Life” appeared.
+At the same time, the lines of the letters became wider, adding boldness.
+The word “Drink” disappeared, and the slogan “Good for Life” appeared at the same time.

 1926 – 1930

-The price of the original drink was immediately indicated on the Dr. Pepper logo of these years: 5 c.
-The number is large so that it can be seen on the bottle from afar, and the contrast of white and black adds to its catchiness.
+The price of the original drink was immediately indicated on the Dr. Pepper logo of those years: 5 c.
+The number is large enough to be seen on the bottle from afar, and the contrast between white and black adds to its catchiness.
 The designers gave her the central part under the wide curved tail “r.”

 1930 – 1941

-The changes affected the font: bold ones are now used instead of bold glyphs.
-The term with the slogan has slightly decreased, as well as the designation of cents.
+The changes affected the font: bold glyphs are now used instead of the bold style.
+The term with the slogan has slightly decreased, as has the designation of cents.
 The background turned jet black.

 1941 – 1950